William Blake (economist): Life

 He was born in London on 31 January 1774, the son of William and Alicia Blake.
 He was educated at Charterhouse School, and entered Trinity College, Cambridge in 1789.
 He graduated B.A. in 1793 as 7th wrangler, became a Fellow of the college in 1795, and graduated M.A. in 1796.
 Giving up his fellowship in 1797, he entered Lincoln's Inn, and was called to the bar in 1799.
 Blake was elected a Fellow of the Royal Society in 1807.
 He served as President of the Geological Society of London in 1815–6, which he had joined in 1812.
 He became a member of the Royal Geographical Society in 1830.
 He also belonged to the Political Economy Club, from 1831, and the King of Clubs dining club of Whigs.

 Blake leased St John's Lodge in Welwyn, Hertfordshire, with a park of 130 acres, from 1819.
 He purchased the property in 1824, changing the name to Danesbury.
 He was High Sheriff of Hertfordshire in 1836.
+As a result of the Slave Compensation Act 1837, Blake was given £34,301 in compensation from the British government as the trustee of the estate of John Robley, his brother-in-law; Robley's estate included slaves in Tobago and Saint Kitts.